dahvid10/Terrorism_Torture/README.md

 - african union coverup for someone they deem more powerful
 - a global coverup for intelligence communities and hedge funds who stole my stock screener
 - related to global syndicates for decades
-- related to Kenyan Secret Service and their tribalistic and cultic crimes
+- related to kenyan secret service and their tribalistic and cultic crimes
 - related to kabalistic jews
+- gender, gene and sexuality modifications in people via frequency devices (technosorcery in kabalistic beliefs)
 - especially related to the covid vaccine
 - a boss who stalked me while at bp
 - benghazi, ghadaffi, oil, energy, rare earth minerals, wars around the world